-Many of the combined bachelors degree with medical programs (BS/MD or BA/MD) use a series of mini questions to screen applicants in their selection process.
-If you’ve reached this far, rest assured that you are a competitive applicant and have a good shot of being accepted into the program!
-But what can you expect to be asked and what is the format of the multi mini interview?
+Many of the combined bachelors degree with medical programs (BS/MD or BA/MD) use unique interview style.
+It is a series of mini questions to screen applicants in their selection process.
+If you’ve reached this far, rest assured that you are a competitive applicant!
+You have a good shot of being accepted into the program.
+But what can you expect to be asked?
+And what is the format of the multi mini BS/MD interview?

 The BS/MD interview format can seem daunting.
-You have 2 minutes to think of responses and then an 8-minute interview.
+You have 2 minutes to think of responses, and then an 8-minute interview.
 You go through 10 rounds of these, with a break in between.
 Even the most confident applicants get nervous anticipating this mentally and emotionally taxing process.
-We’ve come up with some insights and pro-tips based on our experiences of past students who have now made it to the professional realm.
+We’ve come up with some insights and pro-tips based on our experiences.
+We at Empowerly have coached past students who have now made it to the professional realm; this is our advice!

 This type of interview may seem intimidating at first, but if you put in the effort to prepare, you are bound to get some questions that you had anticipated to be asked and thus more likely to leave your interviewer with a great impression!